The Clear Edge

 Cash flow crises are 50X more expensive to fix than to prevent.

-Prevention cost: $100 monthly (weekly cash review, 30 minutes).
-Recovery from Omar’s crisis: 60 emergency hours over 30 days, $41K in discounts given to accelerate payment, stress, and panic.
+• Recovery from Omar’s crisis: 60 emergency hours over 30 days, $41K in discounts to accelerate payment, plus the stress and panic that came with it.

 Build prevention now before you hit 30 days of runway again.